whisthq/whist/client-applications/android/README.md

-## Android Application
+## Fractal Android/Chromebook Application

-Fractal application for a user to connect to their cloud computer.
+Fractal application for a user to connect to their Fractal computer.

 TBD.